The Ottawa Construction Association

 Five clear days notice shall be given the membership and only the specific item(s) shall be considered.

-Section 34 - All notices of meetings required to be given by the By-Laws of the Association shall be sufficiently given if sent by prepaid letter mail addressed to the member of his/her address on record in the books of the Association.
-And it shall be sufficient to prove that the envelope or wrapper containing the notice was properly addressed and placed in the mail.
+Section 34 - All notices of meetings required to be given by the By-Laws of the Association shall be sent by mail or electronic means.

 Section 35 - (a) Eight members of the Board of Directors present at a meeting thereafter shall constitute a quorum of the said Board.